 How to Include Your Contact Information on Your Resume

 When you're writing a resume, it's important to include all of your contact information at the top of your resume.
-This allows employers to easily see how they can reach you.
+It allows employers to see how they can reach you easily.

 Without detailed contact information, or with incorrect contact information, employers will not be able to get in touch with you easily.
 You want to make it as easy as possible for an employer or hiring manager to get in touch with you.